Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/FAQ.md

 ## When should this automation run relative to Copilot, Azure AI Foundry, or ChatGPT Enterprise onboarding?
 Run it on **Day 0**, before end-user AI workloads are deployed.
 Stage the scripts so Purview DSPM for AI and unified audit are enabled first, then follow immediately with Defender for AI and Foundry tagging.
 That guarantees telemetry and governance data flow as soon as AI apps launch.

-## Why does Purview DSPM for AI need to live on the same subscription as Defender for AI?
-The Defender toggle **Enable data security for AI interactions** only streams prompt evidence to the Purview account that sits in the same subscription.
-If they differ, Purview’s DSPM dashboards never receive the Foundry telemetry.

 ## How can I run the scripts in stages?
 Use `run.ps1 -Tags foundation,dspm` for the Purview/audit/policy modules, then `run.ps1 -Tags defender,foundry` for Defender plans and Foundry integrations.
 Each underlying PowerShell script is idempotent and can also be invoked individually for even finer control.